Janfred/draft-rieckers-emu-eap-ute/draft-rieckers-emu-eap-ute.md

 <!-- TODO: Maybe the server should be able to reject the upgrade handshake or at least reject the renegotiation of keying materials based on a rate limit to prevent DoS attacks -->

 If the client cooses the Upgrade Exchange, it answers to the Server Greeting with a Client Greeting and includes the PeerId field.
-The server will look up the PeerId and, if a persistent association is found, answer with its Server Keyshare, including the optional MAC_S field, calculated according to {{sec_keys}}.
+To distinguish the Upgrade Exchange from the Intial Exchange, the server will look up the PeerId and, if a persistent association is found, answer with its Server Keyshare, including the optional MAC_S field, calculated according to {{sec_keys}}.

 The peer will then calculate the MACs and keying material according to {{sec_keys_reconnect}} and send a Client Finished message to the server, including its MAC_P value.